wobsoriano/svelte-portal/README.md

 ### Props

-App props can be changed dynamically.
+All props can be changed dynamically.

 | Prop       | Type                    | Description                                                                                               | Required |
 | ---------- | ----------------------- | --------------------------------------------------------------------------------------------------------- | -------- |
 | `target`   | `string \| HTMLElement` | Specify target container.
 Can either be a selector or an actual element.                                  | Yes      |
 | `disabled` | `boolean`               | When `true`, the content will remain in its original location instead of moved into the target container. | No       |

+### Caveats

+#### Local state lost when toggling `target` or `disabled` value

+When updating the `target` or `disabled` prop value, components in the default snippet are unmounted and re-mounted, which means any changes to their local state are lost.

+If you need to persist state, use some sort of state management.

 ## License